ZainBabarr/ZainBabarr/README.md

-# **Hey 👋🏽, I'm Zain Babar**
+# **Hi 👋🏽, I'm Zain Babar**
 ##### **An aspiring software engineer**

-🏫 1st year Computer Science and Business Administration double degree @ Wilfrid Laurier University
+🏫 1st year Computer Science and Business Administration student @ Wilfrid Laurier University

+💻 I enjoy creating tech solutions with people, for people

+🌐 Check out my website @ zainbabar.com

-📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/z-babar/)!
+📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/z-babar/)

+**Currently looking for Summer 2025 Internships!**

 <!--
 **ZainBabarr/ZainBabarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.